mahuntington/panpsychism/projects/project_02/Forum.md

 Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code as your instructors have in class?

 - **Problem Solving**
 Are you able to defend why you implemented your solution in a certain way?
 Can you demonstrate that you thought through alternative implementations?
-(Note that this part of your feedback evaluation will take place during your one-on-one code review with your instructors, after you've completed the project.)

 ## Deliverables